StryderDev/ApexStats/README.md

 Get user stats, Battle Royale and Mixtape map rotations, and more.
 Start by typing `/` for a list of commands.

-## Contribute

-Currently, the ability to contribute to this project is limited.
-Since some of the APIs are locked behind my own servers, it's not possible to get (as much) data from them, and therefor the bot might not work as intended.
-I do plan on changing this in the future, but at the moment it's not meant to scale to multiple bots at once.
-Please keep any contributions to fixing errors or updating info in the /src/data/ folder.
-Thanks!

 ## Current Features

 -   View live, up-to-date stats for players on PC (Steam/EA App/Epic Games), PlayStation, and Xbox